-- If you must work with “frozen broccoli” you should do it at a higher temperature at least 450″F for 15-18 minutes then transfer to the broiler for a couple of minutes to crisp up the edges if need be.
+- If you must work with “frozen broccoli” you should do it at a higher temperature of 450″F for 15-18 minutes then transfer to the broiler for a couple of minutes to crisp up the edges if need be.

 - Go for a Mediterranean flair with a squeeze of lemon, some crumbled vegan feta + fresh herbs like oregano or dill.